Damodhar Kunda Trek

-Damodhar Kunda trekking is located in upper Mustang region, isolated trek trail located at an altitude of 4890m and very famous for Hindu and Buddhist pilgrimage destination.
-Damodhar Kunda trekking is located in Rain shadow areas north of Annapurna region of Nepal.
+Damodhar Kunda trekking is located in the upper Mustang region, isolated trek trail located at an altitude of 4890m and very famous for Hindu and Buddhist pilgrimage destination.
+Damodhar Kunda trekking is located in Rainshadow areas north of the Annapurna region of Nepal.

-Lo-Mangthang – the capital of Mustang district, beautiful Damodar Kunda lakes, Holy and ancient caves, Amazing Kaligandaki river gorges, Lifestyles of Mustangi People, great Himalayan panorama including Dhaulagiri family as well as Nilgiri and other hundreds of Boarder Himalaya, Saligram Fossils hunting and more
+Lo-Mangthang – the capital of Mustang district, beautiful Damodar Kunda lakes, Holy and ancient caves, Amazing Kaligandaki river gorges, Lifestyles of Mustang People, great Himalayan panorama including Dhaulagiri family as well as Nilgiri and other hundreds of Border Himalaya, Saligram Fossils hunting and more

 Damodar kunda trek or Damodar kunda tour is suitable for any walker looking for something a little bit challenging.
 It does not require any previous trekking or mountaineering experience and also it is not necessary that you must be young and super-strong to do this trekking.
 If you are healthy and can walk about 5 to 6 hours daily, you can easily complete this trekking.
 However, daily jogging or walking exercise is useful before you depart.
 Our program always includes rest days and build up gradually, in order to acclimatize to the altitude.
 On our day hiking, you can go at your own pace, with plenty of stops for rest.

 Places that covers on Damodar kunda trek

 Kagbeni villages – Chaile – Gelling – Charang – Lo-Manthang – Ghami villages

 Best season to visit Damodar kunda trek

 Damodar kunda trek outline itinerary

 02 Day: Kathmandu to Pokhara by bus (900m) 6 hours